fineanmol/Hacktoberfest2024/README.md

   - Nope.
 - How many pull request (PR) must be made, if I want to get an awesome tshirt from Hacktoberfest 2022?
   - 4
-- How do I track my progress to get an awesome shirt from Hacktoberfest 2022?
+- How do I track my progress to get an awesome T-shirt from Hacktoberfest-2022?
   - [go to :](https://hacktoberfest.digitalocean.com/profile/).
 (Check Out Your Own Stats at Right Top)
 - What is the duration of Hacktoberfest 2022?
   - It is from 1st october to 31st october 2022...
-- What is the event for?
+- What is the event for ?
   - For the open source community engagement